 To establish a branch office, the foreign company is required to apply for an extra-provincial license to carry its business in each province where it intends to operate.
 These licenses are inexpensive and easy to get.

-Apart from this branch offices are not required to have Canadian directors unlike opening a Canadian subsidiary where 25% of the board should consist of resident Canadian directors.
+Apart from this, branch offices aren’t required to have Canadian directors unlike opening a Canadian subsidiary where 25% of the board should consist of resident Canadian directors.

 What is the processing time of the ICT?

-On average, the ICT work permits are processed within 1-2 months.
-However, in rare cases, it can take 3-4 months (in 5% of cases) to receive a decision on an ICT work permit application.
+On an average, the ICT work permits are processed within 1 to 2 months.
+However, in rare cases (in 5% of cases), it can take 3 to 4 months to receive a decision on an ICT work permit application.
 Please take into account the processing times at a Canadian embassy/consulate in your region.

-What if the Canadian business does not turn a profit in the first year?
+What if the Canadian business does not turn profitable in the first year?